th3nu8/hideout/README.md

 # Hideout

-An open-source unblocked gaming platform with 200+ games, proxy browser, and global chat.
+An open-source unblocked platform with 1000+ games, proxy browser, global chat, ai chatbot, and more.

 ## Quick Start